aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/save-each-worksheet-to-a-different-pdf-file/_index.md

 {{% /alert %}}

 ## **Save Each Worksheet to a Different PDF File**
 If you need to save each worksheet in your template Excel file to generate different PDF files, you can achieve this easily.
-You may try to set one sheet index to [**PdfSaveOptions.SheetSet**](https://reference.aspose.com/cells/javascript-cpp/pdfs%20saveoptions/#sheetSet) option at a time to render to PDF.
+You can set a single sheet index in the [**PdfSaveOptions.SheetSet**](https://reference.aspose.com/cells/javascript-cpp/pdfs%20saveoptions/#sheetSet) option at a time to render to PDF.

 ```html
 <!DOCTYPE html>